-A fitness ball, if you’ve never used one before, look like something you’d see in a yoga class, but in fact, it is what you use if you really want to give yourself a workout and push it to the limit.
+A fitness ball, if you’ve never used one before, looks like something you’d see in a yoga class.
 Like the resistance band, the fitness ball turns a light workout into a real fitness challenge.

 Look for a ball that’s the right size.
 You want to be able to sit down on it and have your hips at a level just slightly above your knees.

-Too small and it will be impossible to keep your balance on.
+Too small and it will be impossible to keep your balance.
 Too big and you won’t get the best workout from it.

-To get the most from your ball, try laying on it while doing crunches and sit ups to make it a full body exercise, or incorporate it into your weight lifting routine for added challenge.
+To get the most from your ball, try laying on it while doing crunches and sit-ups to make it a full-body exercise, or incorporate it into your weight lifting routine for an added challenge.

 You can also sit on it while watching television or working at your desk so that you can burn fat and tighten your abs and legs without even having to take time out of your day.